TrenchBoot/documentation/specifications/secure-launch-specification.rst

 Measuring OS to MLE data
 ------------------------

-Version 1 of the OS-MLE heap structure has no fields to measure.
+The SLRT defined OS-MLE heap structure has no fields to measure.
 It just has addresses and sizes and a scratch buffer.
 As such, this entry is skipped as of now, but this may change in the future versions.